Check out these FAQs to learn more about our school.

-Level of Difficulty - IEP
+Level of Difficulty - Tutoring - IEP

 It depends on how fast you work and how many courses you’re taking.
 We encourage students to set aside designated time for activities that are important to them and their parents.
 We believe that balance is important for healthy living, and we encourage students to participate in drama, music, dance, athletics, martial arts, social and/or religious youth groups, and other activities that balance out all of the academic work students do.
 We encourage students to share their priorities with parents and mentors (see our Leadership Classes) and learn to carefully manage their time and energy.

 Specifically, we encourage students on a graduation path to consider taking Independent Courses for PE, Fine Arts and Electives.
 These classes help students earn credit for their piano lessons, team sports, martial arts (and other activities in which they are already engaged), and free up important time students can use to keep their lives balanced.

 No, we do not provide special services for students on an IEP.
 Mentors may choose to make allowances for student-specific issues, but if the parent and student decide to enroll in our courses, they should agree that they are foregoing the expectations of an IEP.

 Technology We Use

 Canvas is our learning management system (LMS).
 It’s the platform we use to deliver all our courses.
 Canvas is where students will receive and submit assignments, complete some of their studies, collaborate with classmates, and access their course syllabi and assignments.
 Parents may create an Observer account in Canvas in order to view their student’s assignments.

 Student Information Services (SIS), is the online system parents use to create an account with us, register and pay for courses, view snapshots of their student’s academic progress, and access transcripts and grades for completed courses.
 Parents create their own SIS accounts first, then add students individually.
 SIS recognized one email address per person, so parent and student may not share the same email address.
 Only one parent SIS account is required per student, but both parents can create their own account if they wish.

-Tuition - Academic Integrity
+Tuition - Course Load - Academic Integrity

 Williamsburg Academy does not discriminate on the basis of race, ethnic origin, sex, or religion.
 We welcome diversity in our programs and strive to have students of high moral character from diverse races, ethnicities, and religions.
 Understanding and embracing diversity is a key characteristic for leaders seeking a liberal education.